tstuefe/JEP387/jep.md

 Motivation
 ----------

+## Background

+When the VM loads a class, meta information about the class (things like constant pool, class descriptor, byte code etc.) are stored in native, non-java-heap memory.
+This area is called the Metaspace.
+This memory is owned by the class loader loading the class.
+Its life time is bound to the class loader - it is released when the class loader is unloaded.

+Metaspace memory is allocated by the Metaspace allocator, a custom written allocator for native memory.
+This proposal is about improving its efficiency.

 ## Make Metaspace more elastic

-Allocating memory for class metadata from Metaspace incurs overhead.
+Allocating memory for from Metaspace incurs overhead.
 With the current Metaspace allocator the overhead-to-payload ratio can get excessive.

 Two waste areas stick out:

 _Waste in free lists_

-When a loader gets unloaded, all its chunks are returned to a free list.
-The may be reused for later allocations, but those may never happen, and for now that space is wasted.
-A reclaim mechanism is currently in place which will attempt to return unused space to the OS, but it is not very effective and easily defeated by Metaspace fragmentation.
+When a class loader gets unloaded, all the chunks it owns (slabs of metaspace memory) are returned to the Metaspace allocator and added to a freelist.
+They may be reused for later allocations, but those allocations may never happen, and for now that space is wasted.
+A mechanism to reclaim this space is in place which will attempt to return unused space to the OS, but it is not very effective and easily defeated by Metaspace fragmentation.

-Memory wasted this way can get excessive; we have seen ratios up to 70% waste (close to 70% of committed Metaspace idling in free lists).
+Memory wasted this way can get excessive; we have seen ratios up to 70% waste (close to 70% of committed Metaspace storage idling in free lists).

 _Intra-chunk waste for active allocations_